-Finally, it is important for you to remember that your Final Compliance Statement will need to incorporate, directly or by reference, CIA's responses to the Review Board's requests for additional information and records.
-Essentially, CIA will need to attest that it has made all reasonable and diligent searches and that its answers are true and correct to the extent of its best, reasonably available information.
-In this regard, you should also note that when the Review Board requests, for example, a 201 file, it is not asking that you identify relevant records within the JFK Collection.
-Rather, it is asking to review the original 201 file in its current and most complete version.3
+It is important that everyone at the Agency who is responsible for providing answers to our requests for additional information and records understand that the answers will need to be incorporated by reference into the Agency's Final Compliance Statement.
+Essentially, CIA will need to attest, under oath, that it has made all reasonable and diligent searches and that its answers are true and correct to the extent of the best, reasonably available information.
+In this regard, is important to note that when the Review Board requests, for example, a 201 file, it is not asking that you identify relevant records within the Sequestered Collection.
+Rather, it is asking to review the original 201 file in its current and most complete version.1